cornellnexus/electrical-steering/README.md

 ### Running the code
 From any machine, ssh into the raspberry pi (must be powered on).
 Ask someone on software for the IP address and password.

-Then, navigate to the Desktop folder using `cd Desktop`.
+Then, navigate to wherever electrical_steering is located on the pi.
 From there:
 1. Run `git pull`.
 If there's any local changes that aren't committed you can probably stash them.
 2. Currently, our code isn't made for just running a script, so to run the code, open a python terminal by typing `python3`.
 Your command line should now start with `>>>`.